julyndav/Python/Business Analytics/README.md

 ## Project overview:

-This project will focus on using Cohort Analysis and Data Visualizations to explore the analystical side of business.
-This will incorporate data cleaning, data manipulation, exploratory analysis, cohort analysis and visualizations.
+This project will focus on using Cohort Analysis and Data Visualizations to explore the analytical side of business.
+This will incorporate data cleaning, data manipulation, exploratory analysis, user retention, sales analysis, customer life time values and visualizations.
 Customer metrics were plotted and the finding interpreted along with providing insights and conclustions to back up reccomendations to marketing, sales and excutives on which marketing sources are worth futher investment and which ones should be scrapped.
 <br></br>

 ## Table of Contents: